uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

    ![WebDriverIO with test controls](docs/webdriverio-plugin/with-test-controls.png)

 > [!NOTE]
-> If you wish to run against cdp-local-environment, you will need to set the `Wdio config file` to point at `wdio. docker.conf.js` in the `WebdriverIO` configuration template:
+> If you wish to run against cdp-local-environment, you will need to set the `Wdio config file` to point at `wdio.docker.conf.js` in the `WebdriverIO` configuration template:

 ### Debug environment variable